JiangWeiFanAI/HRSCF/README.md

 ```

 ### Begin to evaluation
-Cd to '..' back to main folder , Grab the best model to /save path, and use jupyter notebooks to generate climatology, Bicubic, bcsd, and VDSD data respectively.
+Cd to '..' back to the main folder , Grab the best model to /save path, and use jupyter notebooks to generate climatology, Bicubic, bcsd, and VDSD data respectively.
-After that use save_all_results ipy to generate all visulized and statistical results.
+After that use save_all_results ipy to generate all visualisation and statistical results.

 ## Results